maxitemis/bisync/readme.md

 In this tutorial, you will always connect to Kafka from within a Docker container.
 Any of these containers can communicate with the kafka container by linking to it.
 If you needed to connect to Kafka from outside of a Docker container, you would have to set the -e option to advertise the Kafka address through the Docker host (-e ADVERTISED_HOST_NAME= followed by either the IP address or resolvable host name of the Docker host).
 -e ADVERTISED_HOST_NAME=host.docker.internal

+new:
+customers
+id: 100
+last_order: 200

+orders
+id: 200
+customer_id: 100

+alt:
+customers
+id: 140
+last_order: 250

+orders
+id: 250
+customer_id: 140

+Problems:
+Cycle dependencies in databank

+how I can know the new ID?